htgt/Design-Creation/README.md

 Create the yaml design file, that will be used in the next persist step.
 Brings together all the data from the previous steps and formats it correctly.
+Also calls seperate module to work out phase of design.

 ###input:
 * target name